darkylmnx/jQuery-Youtube-Url-To-FullScreen-Video-Lightbox/README.md

 # Youtube Url To FullScreen Video Lightbox

-*Youtube Url To FullScreen Video Lightbox*, that i'll just call **YU2FVL**, is a jQuery plugin to help you intergrate great youtube videos on your web page in a **simple way**.
+*Youtube Url To FullScreen Video Lightbox*, that i'll just call **YU2FVL**, is a jQuery plugin to help you intergrate great youtube videos on your web pages in a **simple way**.

-# WHY YU2FVL ? ( you may ask )

-Well 5 words : FullScreen / Aspect-Ratio-Kept / Lightweight (~2Ko) / Any Youtube URL / Thus : Responsive

-No need to take a heavy lightbox ou modal plugin, this plugin is simple as "hello world".

-Keeping an 16/9 aspect ratio on video was very important for me, it will be for you too (oh you can even choose the ratio !)
+It keeps the video ratio you want (16/9, 4/3, 21/3...) while scaling to browsers viewport.
+* It's Responsive.
+* It's Lightweight (< 2Ko)
+* Supports any youtube url
+* You can even do some TOTAL FULLSCREEN by setting default paddings to "0"

 ## Installation

 To install the plugin do the following :

-Add the **jquery.yu2fvl.css** to your project in the `<head></head>` `<link href="dist/jquery.yu2fvl.css" rel="stylesheet" type="text/css">`
+Add the **jquery.yu2fvl.css** to your project in the `<head></head>`

+`<link href="dist/jquery.yu2fvl.css" rel="stylesheet" type="text/css">`

-Add the **jquery.yu2fvl.js** to your project AFTER loading jQuery `<script src="/dist/jquery.yu2fvl.js"></script>`
+Add the **jquery.yu2fvl.js** to your project AFTER loading jQuery

+`<script src="/dist/jquery.yu2fvl.js"></script>`

 You can find both files in **dist/** with the js minified or